 How can we cover the whole area while minimizing the amount of time a single participant is involved?

-Load balancing provides answers to this question.
-We adapt and combine knowledge from resource allocation, scheduling, online optimization, big data analytics, parallel computing and game theory to achieve load balance.
+We adapt and combine knowledge from resource allocation, scheduling, online optimization, big data analytics, parallel computing, and game theory to provide answers to this question.

 A major part of our research and experiments at swissnex San Francisco

 is to test the performance of load balancing algorithms for mobile crowdsensing systems.